 The Platinum Charge card earns points in American Express’ own Membership Rewards programme.
 I have previously covered the benefits, and provided a guide to American Express membership Rewards for those unfamiliar with how the programme operates.

 There is a flat earn rate of 2 Membership Rewards points for every dollar spent on the card.
 While the Platinum Edge credit card from American Express earns 3 Membership Rewards points for supermarket spend, the Platinum Charge 2 point earn is on every dollar spent, including overseas, which makes it the best earning everyday spend card on the New Zealand market.

 Lounge access with the American Express Platinum Charge

-If you are a regular international traveller, a valuable benefit that comes complimentary with the Platinum Charge is Priority Pass membership for both the primary and one nominated supplementary cardholders.
+If you are a regular international traveller, a valuable benefit that comes complimentary with the Platinum Charge is Priority Pass membership for both the primary and one nominated supplementary cardholder.

-The complimentary Priority Pass is a private membership programme which provides access for the holder and 1 guest to over 900 VIP airport lounges worldwide, including Auckland airports own Emperor Lounge.
+The complimentary Priority Pass is a private membership programme which provides access for the holder and 1 guest to over 900 VIP airport lounges worldwide, including Auckland airport’s own Strata Club.